jochen-hammann/examples-spring-cli/README.md

-# Command Line Interface (CLI) Applikationen
+# Command Line Interface (CLI)

-Dieses Beispielprojekt zeigt die Implementierung einer CLI Applikation mit Spring Boot.
+This example shows the implementation of a CLI application using Spring Boot.

 ### Siehe auch